paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 27

-**Texto original:**
-A company is launching a new application and will display application metrics on an Amazon CloudWatch...

-**Tradução:**
 Uma empresa quer disponibilizar um dashboard do CloudWatch para um gerente de produto sem conta AWS.

 **Resposta correta:**